Skip to main content

 5. Click Erase

 Warning: Formatting erases all data on the USB drive.
-Back up any important files first.
+Back up any important footage first.

 Red X on Dashcam Icon